poyro/poyro/packages/docs/src/app/essays/unit-testing-a-legal-ai-app/page.md

 Voilà, we have a test that will measure the ability of AI lawyer to accurately determine problematic clauses.
 Note the same logic would work if we were indexing words, tokens, or sentences instead of characters.

-### 2. Understandable by Non-Legal
+### 2. Accessible to Non-Legal

-Next we want to check whether the reasoning generated by the negotiation agent is understandable by a non-legal staff member.
+Next we want to check whether the reasoning generated by the negotiation agent is accessible a non-legal staff member.
 Recall that the reasoning was:

 ```js
 const reasoning = "Non-binding estimates can lead to significant cost overruns, which may deter the Buyer from engaging in customization and integration services.
 Providing binding estimates will encourage the Buyer to proceed with these services, benefiting the Seller.";
 ```

-It is hard to capture the concept of being understandable in this way in terms of programmatic rules.
+It is hard to capture the concept of being accessible in this way in terms of programmatic rules.
 This is exactly where [Poyro's](/) ability to test natural language conditions is valuable.
 We can define a natural language criterion as follows:

 ```js
 const criterion = "The provided legal reasoning should be understandable to a person with a bachelor's degree, basic business understanding, but without a legal background.";